bowo-prasetyo/forkbuild/docs/Architecture.md

-CompositeCommand (application/commands/CompositeCommand.js) is a Command made of other Commands: add(command) before execute(), then CommandHistory treats the whole thing as one undo step regardless of how many children it has. execute() runs children in the order added;
+CompositeCommand (application/commands/CompositeCommand.js) is a Command made of other Commands: add(command) before execute(), then CommandHistory treats the whole thing as one undo step regardless of how many children it has. execute() runs children in the order added.
-undo() reverses them in the OPPOSITE order, since a later child might depend on an earlier one having already happened. canUndo() is true only if there's at least one child and every child can be undone — a composite is only as undoable as its least-undoable part.
+As of 0.1.36, execution is transactional: if a later child throws, CompositeCommand undoes the already-executed children in reverse order and then rethrows the original error, so the world is not left partially modified. undo() also reverses children in the OPPOSITE order, since a later child might depend on an earlier one having already happened. canUndo() is true only if there's at least one child and every child can be undone — a composite is only as undoable as its least-undoable part.
+CompositeCommand can also carry an optional description such as "Move 5 Bricks" for user-facing undo/redo labels.

 CommandHistory (application/CommandHistory.js) is what tools actually call — commandHistory.execute(command), not command.execute(context)